Lesson of the Evil

-Aku no Kyōten (悪の教典), known in English as Lesson of the Evil, is a 2012 Japanese thriller film directed by Takashi Miike starring Hideaki Itō.
+Aku no Kyōten (悪の教典), also known in English as Lesson of the Evil or Lesson of Evil, is a 2012 Japanese thriller film directed by Takashi Miike starring Hideaki Itō.
 It is an adaptation of Yusuke Kishi's 2010 novel of the same name.
 A seinen manga under the same name, illustrated by Eiji Karasuyama, was also released in 2012 by Kodansha in Good!
 Afternoon magazine.
 The story contains many references to German culture, such as mention of Goethe's The Sorrows of Young Werther and a vinyl record playing "Mack the Knife" by Bertolt Brecht.

 Plot

 High school English teacher Seiji Hasumi is secretly a sociopath.
 He has killed both his parents and his former tutor at the age of 14.
 While living in the United States, Hasumi meets Clay, another sociopath.
 The two commit numerous murders together.
 Hasumi eventually kills Clay, stating that while the latter enjoys killing for fun, the former does not.

 Back in Japan, Hasumi collects all of the students' phones prior to an exam and secretly uses a phone jammer to prevent cheating.
 Meanwhile, a father who had complained about the bullying of his daughter Rina dies when someone replaces the bottles of water around his house with kerosene; it explodes when he tries to smoke a cigarette.

 Tsurii, the adviser of the Radio Club, soon meets with Keisuke, the ringleader of a group of cheating students.
 Tsurii has dug into Hasumi's past and discovered that four students died of apparent suicides at his previous school.
 Hasumi, having bugged the room, later kills Tsurii, making his death appear as a suicide.
 Hasumi later knocks Keisuke out and ties him up.
 After being tortured by Hasumi, Keisuke admits that he and his friends were cheating.
 After checking that Keisuke did not tell others of Tsurii's suspicions, Hasumi kills him and hides his body.

 Hasumi later learns that physical education teacher Shibahara is blackmailing a student, Miya, into giving him sexual favors.
 After he helps her eliminate Shibahara's leverage, Hasumi and Miya become lovers.
 Hasumi also discovers art teacher Kume's sexual relationship with a student; he blackmails Kume into lending him his luxury apartment.
 Hasumi then takes Miya there, and the two have sex.
 Hasumi presses Miya into giving him access to an online private discussion board that the students use, anonymously making claims about the murder of Rina's father, accusing delinquent student Tadenuma.
 Hasumi invites Tadenuma out for a drink and kills him; the students later assume that Tadenuma ran away from home.